 Which city in Washington had the largest Asian population?

-Bellevue took the number one over all spot for the largest Asian in Washington for 2018.
-32.91% of Bellevue identify as Asian.
+Redmond took the number one over all spot for the largest Asian in Washington for 2019.
+33.89% of Redmond identify as Asian.

 Read on below to see how we crunched the numbers and how your town ranked.